pnnl/IRA-Rebates-API/README.md

 | /homes/reservations/{reservation_id}/state-addenda | homesStateAddendaPayload.schema.json |

 All other json schema files are referenced from those listed in the table.

-## API Environments and Branches
-This repository maintains different branches that correspond to different API environments:
-- `prod+sandbox` - Contains the latest production-ready API schemas and documentation
-- `sandbox-test` - Contains schemas and documentation for the sandbox-test environment.
-This environment allows users to test new features and functionalities before they are released in production.

-Each branch reflects the current state of its respective environment.
-When making API integrations, ensure you're using the branch that corresponds to your target environment.

 ## Useful Links
 - Home Energy Rebate Programs: https://www.energy.gov/scep/home-energy-rebates-programs